 Austria, Belgium, Czech republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland.

-It is important to note that although all of these 26 countries fall under 1 travel visa, namely the Schengen visitor visa, each Schengen state has their own visa application process and different processing times.
+It is important to note that although all of these 26 countries fall under one travel visa, namely the Schengen visitor visa, each Schengen state has their own visa application process and different processing times.

-Please note: New Visa system for the Schengen Area
+Please note: New Visa system for the Schengen Area (not applicable to all Schengen states).

 Visa applicants submitting on or after 6 June 2013 would need to appear IN PERSON where their fingerprints and a facial image will be scanned.